-The Parade has a front carry handle and is spot clean only.
+The Parade has a carry handle in the front of the pack and the fabric can be spot cleaned only.

 The Parade earned a 4 of 10 for storage.
 This pack has one large and one small compartment on the body of the pack, a pocket on the waistband and it will not accept a hydration bladder.